-- i.
-Results of all elections must be certified by the Chief Justice of the Judicial Court.
+- (1) Results of all elections must be certified by the Chief Justice of the Judicial Court.
 This certification must occur within twenty-four (24) hours of the time after which either no appeals to the election results may be filed or all outstanding appeals for any given race to the Judicial Court have been dealt with, whichever comes later.
 This certification shall signify that no further challenges to the results of an election may be filed.
-The Chief Justice may certify all races at once or any combination of races at his or her discretion, so long as all certifications are completed according to the above timeline. - ii.
-The Election Commission shall announce uncertified results of all elections no earlier than 7:00 p.m. on the last day of voting, and the results shall be posted immediately thereafter.
+The Chief Justice may certify all races at once or any combination of races at his or her discretion, so long as all certifications are completed according to the above timeline. - (2) The Election Commission shall announce uncertified results of all elections no earlier than 7:00 pm on the last day of voting, and the results shall be posted immediately thereafter.
 Results are not official until certified by the Chief Justice of the Judicial Court.
-Results shall also be submitted to The Battalion for publication. - iii.
-The winners in elections other than Student Senate elections are determined by the instant runoff process above. - iv.
-In the Student Senate elections, the winners shall be decided by a plurality vote.
-If there is a tie for the last remaining seat in a Senate constituency, the seat shall be decided by a coin flip under the supervision of the Election Commissioner and the SGA Advisor.
+Results shall also be submitted to The Battalion for publication.